1. EU hopes spur new revolution

 Still, the Social Democrats claim 600,000 members and enjoy wide support among wealthy business figures, especially outside Bucharest.
 The party is almost certain to make an eventual comeback.

-Governance: Coming to terms with corruption By Christopher Condon
+Governance: Coming to terms with corruption

 It is the most often cited problem facing Romania.
 It infects the most mundane of public services and the largest of public contracts.
 In distorts the economy, twists the administration of justice and contributes significantly to poverty by sapping public and private resources.
 It is, of course, corruption.